duyvu997/resume-docs/src/index.md

 ## <i class="fas fa-bookmark"></i> Summary and Career Objective

-Learning new languages and technologies is what I am interested in.
-I am a responsible person and tend to work well within the group.

-To work for an organization that provides me the opportunity to improve my skills and knowledge to grow along with the organization's objective.
+I am passionate about learning new languages and technologies.
+I excel in teamwork and seek an organization that fosters my professional growth while aligning with its objectives.

 ## <i class="fas fa-user-tie"></i> Work Experiences